A Foodcentric Life

 • Tomato paste: tomato paste adds a rich, savory flavor to taco meat.
 Swaps below.

 Ground meat is so versatile and economical.
-For another dish with ground meat, try these baked turkey meatballs.
+For another dish with ground meat, try these baked turkey meatballs or ground beef meatballs.
 Serving options and sauce ideas in the post.

 Homemade taco seasoning blend in a glass jar.